haktansenell23/haktansenell23/README.md

 ### Hi  👋 , I'm Haktan Emre Şenel
  :iphone:  **I'm happy to learn and try new things**  :computer:
 ***
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning C# framework's Dotnet
+- 💞️ I’m looking to collaborate on ...
-:e-mail: Contact : haktansenell23@gmail.com :mailbox_closed:
+- 📫 How to reach me ...:e-mail: Contact : haktansenell23@gmail.com :mailbox_closed: